Orwell's list: Reactions to the list

 Professor Peter Davison, editor of Orwell's Complete Works, said those who would be really disappointed would be those who claimed to have been on the list but were not.

 The historian John Newsinger considered it "a terrible mistake on his part, deriving in equal measure from his hostility to Stalinism and his illusions in the Labour government.
 What it certainly does not amount to, however, is an abandonment of the socialist cause or transformation into a footsoldier in the Cold War.
 Indeed, Orwell made clear on a number of occasions his opposition to any British McCarthyism, to any bans and proscriptions on Communist Party members (they certainly did not reciprocate this) and any notion of a preventive war.
 If he had lived long enough to realise what the IRD was actually about there can be no doubt that he would have broken with it".

-The journalist Neal Ascherson was critical of Orwell's decision to give the information to the IRD, claiming "there is a difference between being determined to expose the stupidity of Stalinism and the scale of the purges and throwing yourself into the business of denouncing people you know."
-The journalist and activist Paul Foot said the revelations would not detract from Orwell's reputation as a great writer, noting "I am a great admirer of Orwell, but we have to accept that he did take a McCarthyite position towards the end of his life."

-Celia Kirwan (Celia Goodman) said in 2003 that he was quite right to do it as "the only thing that was going to happen to them was that they wouldn't be asked to write for the Information Research Department".
+The journalist Neal Ascherson was critical of Orwell's decision to give the information to the IRD, claiming "there is a difference between being determined to expose the stupidity of Stalinism and the scale of the purges and throwing yourself into the business of denouncing people you know".
+The journalist and activist Paul Foot said the revelations would not detract from Orwell's reputation as a great writer, noting "I am a great admirer of Orwell, but we have to accept that he did take a McCarthyite position towards the end of his life".
+In 2003, Celia Kirwan (Celia Goodman) said that Orwell was quite right to do it because "the only thing that was going to happen to them was that they wouldn't be asked to write for the Information Research Department".
+In a 2002 essay for the New York Review of Books, Christopher Hitchens wrote: "All too much has been made of this relatively trivial episode, the last chance for Orwell's enemies to vilify him for being correct".